 Private rehab for ketamine addiction is the most recommended option as it is comprehensive and meets all of your physical, mental, emotional and spiritual needs.
 In private rehab, you’ll have access to all you need to stay clean and avoid relapse including 24/7 medical monitoring, holistic programmes, medical detox, sleep and nutrition management.

-Ketamine detoxification can cause a wide variety of symptoms including extreme agitation, loss of touch with reality and decrease in respiratory and cardiac functions, which can rapidly become dangerous without appropriate medical attention.
+Detoxification can cause a wide variety of symptoms including extreme agitation, loss of touch with reality and a decrease in respiratory and cardiac functions, which can rapidly become dangerous without appropriate medical attention.
 This is why the withdrawal and detox process needs to be managed by a clinical medical team.